 Have you been worrying about your dismal career condition?
-You were once at the top of your class as an honorary crème of the crop batch leader and you have observed that despite your sterling academic achievements, you find yourself at the sofa waiting for the phone to ring.
+You were once at the top of your class as an honorary crème of the crop batch leader and you have observed that despite your sterling academic achievements, you find yourself on the sofa waiting for the phone to ring.

 If it does ring, it is probably the pizza deliveryman checking out on your order.
 Corporate America could care less about how meritorious you were back in college.
 Hiring managers want a professional resume that will clearly speak about you and your qualifications.